kord-network/docs/README.md

 * [META Merger](concepts/merger.md) - a META service which combines multiple META objects into a single META object

-* META Identity - a META Identity is used to both identify participants in the network using a cryptographic identifier and to provide verifiable information about those participants.
-Further information to follow.
+* [META Identity](concepts/identity.md) - a META Identity is used to both identify participants in the network using a cryptographic identifier and to provide verifiable information about those participants.

 * [META Courtroom](concepts/courtroom.md) - a suite of smart contracts for META service agreements, between service provider and client, which can be used to claim collateral